aws-samples/satellite-comms-analytics-aws/README.md

 historical bandwidth usage data and related time series such as weather metrics.

-An accurate forecasting strategy can lead to lower costs (less bandwidth waste), and higher passenger satisfaction (e.g. successful capacity handling of surges).
+An accurate forecasting strategy can lead to lower costs (less bandwidth waste), and higher passenger satisfaction (e.g. successful capacity handling of demand surges).

 ### Satellite bandwidth and weather data generation

-The primary (TTS) time-series data set required to predict future satellite capacity bandwidth needs is historical usage across each spot-beam over a period of time.
+The target time-series (TTS) data set required to predict future satellite capacity bandwidth needs is historical usage across each spot-beam over a period of time.
-Secondary datasets (RTS) are optional but serve to improve the model accuracy e.g. weather has a correlation with achievable data rates hence supplying weather data points, particularly severe weather, helps the Predictor.
+Related datasets (RTS) are optional but serve to improve the model accuracy e.g. weather has a correlation with achievable data rates hence supplying weather data points, particularly severe weather, helps the Predictor.

 We supply 14 days of historical and related time series data at 10-minute intervals.
 Why do we need so much?